koppen/redmine-pepper-theme/README.md

 Pepper - a Redmine theme
 ========================

 You develop great software.
 You use Redmine to manage your projects.
-Your Redmine instance should look at least as high tech and sleak as the software you develop.
+Your Redmine instance should look at least as high tech and sleek as the software you develop.

 Pepper is a Redmine theme that looks professional, generic enough to be usable by most organizations, while not becoming bland or boring - fitting for any high tech software company.